RicardoPinheiro03/odin-js/README.md

 # odin-js
-Exercises respective to Functions Basics chapter on the Odin Project.
+Exercises respective to the JavaScript chapter on the Odin Project.